-- Who's viewed your profile, which reveals: - Profile views-The number of people who have viewed your LinkedIn profile in the last 90 days. - Search results-The number of people who found your LinkedIn profile via search (LinkedIn and Google) in the last 90 days. - The number of Connections you have.
+- Who's Viewed Your Profile, which reveals: - Profile views-The number of people who have viewed your LinkedIn profile in the last 90 days. - Search results-The number of people who found your LinkedIn profile via search (LinkedIn and Google) in the last 90 days. - The number of Connections you have.

-- Your Social Selling Index (SSI), which is a score from 1-100 that rates your social selling effectiveness.
-(Only for social sellers at companies of over 100 employees.) - With a Premium account, you can also track: - Current contact count-The number of 1st-level, 2nd-level and 3rd-level LinkedIn connections you have today. - Average message and update views-The average number of people who view your updates.
+- Your Social Selling Index (SSI), which is a score from 1-100 that rates your social media effectiveness.
+(Only for social media users at companies of over 100 employees.) - With a Premium account, you can also track: - Current contact count-The number of 1st-level, 2nd-level and 3rd-level LinkedIn connections you have today. - Average message and update views- The average number of people who view your updates.
 You can access total views for your last 14 updates. - Average connection requests-The number of connection requests you receive over a specific period of time.

-Top social sellers on LinkedIn can increase their sales opportunities by up to 45%
+Top social vendors on LinkedIn can increase opportunities by up to 45%

-Measure and Optimize Your Social Selling on LinkedIn
+STEP 6 Measure and Optimize Your Social Selling on LinkedIn

 In addition to the metrics on the previous page, consider also tracking how you use LinkedIn.
-This will help see the relationship between your social selling efforts and results.
+This will help see the relationship between your social media efforts and results.